AnnaVilardell/PR07-FinalProject/README.md

-**Inside this repository you can find:**
+**Inside this repository you can find 3 folders with all data:**

-0. CSVs
+CSVs

    - CSVs raw data (will only be available to Irohack Staff):

        - apps_ih.csv
        - apps_ih_extended.csv (final version & used for our project)